hyperion-project/hyperion.control/README.md

 - Paulchen-Panther for service development
 - brindosch for service development
 - derBernhard for Kodi 19 migration
-- sanzoghenzo Kodi 20 (Nexus) support and major refactoring
+- sanzoghenzo for Kodi 20 (Nexus) support and major refactoring